-Darlene Lee is a licensed UCI Health naturopathic practitioner who draws on a variety of traditions and modalities to address whole-person wellness in adolescents and adults.
+Darlene Lee is a licensed UCI Health specialist in naturopathic medicine who draws on a variety of traditions and modalities to address whole-person wellness in adolescents and adults.

 Her clinical interests include anxiety and depression, autoimmune disorders, cardiometabolic health, thyroid/reproductive/stress hormone imbalances, digestive disorders and community medicine.